raspberrypilearning/raspberry-pi-connect/en/step_1.md

 --- task ---

-Type in a name for your device and then click the "Create device and sign in" button.
+Type in a name for your device and then click the **Create device and sign in** button.

 ![Name your new device](images/name_your_device.png)